-One way the body responds to acupuncture involves a process of nerve stimulation known as “axon reflex”.
+One way the body responds to acupuncture involves a process of nerve stimulation known as “axon reflex.”
 Acupuncture needles are used to stimulate the skin and muscles, which causes chemicals, such as calcitonin gene related peptide (CGRP) and ATP, to be released.
-Because CGRP is a vasodilator, this chemical dilates blood vessels, thereby increasing oxygen-rich blood flow to the immediate area.
+Because CGRP is a vasodilator (i.e. dilates blood vessels,) oxygen-rich blood flow to the immediate area increases.
 In turn, this fuels tissue and muscle repair, and effectively helps aid in the recovery of musculoskeletal conditions.

 Acupuncture can help relieve pain by blocking pain messages through a process referred to as the ‘segmental effect’.
 By gently stimulating specific points on the body, acupuncture triggers nerve signals to a portion of the spinal cord called the dorsal horn.
 This causes local cells to release the body’s own pain-suppressing mechanisms, such as a chemical called encephalin, which blocks further stimulation of the nerve.
 Since nerves supply large portions of the body, such as organs and muscles, blocked stimulation of one nerve will help block pain messages coming from a much wider area of the body.

 Nerve stimulation occurring through acupuncture will also propagate up from the spinal cord and into the brain.
 This influences many portions of the brain, including the limbic system, or the emotional center of the brain, thereby enhancing production of ‘feel good’ hormones such as adrenocorticotropic hormone (ACTH), endorphins, oxytocin, serotonin, and norepinephrine.